use-ink/ink-docs/docs/datastructures/hashmap-impls.md

 slug: /datastructures/hashmap-lazy-eager
 ---

-In the follow we explore the differences between the high-level `ink_storage::collections::HashMap` and the low-level `ink_storage::lazy::LazyHashMap`.
+In the following we explore the differences between the high-level `ink_storage::collections::HashMap` and the low-level `ink_storage::lazy::LazyHashMap`.
 Both provide very similar functionality in that they map some generic key to some storage entity.

 However, their APIs look very different.
 Whereas the `HashMap` provides a rich and high-level API that is comparable to that of Rust's very own `HashMap`, the `LazyHashMap` provides only a fraction of the API and also operates on `Option<T>` values types instead of `T` directly.
 It is more similar Solidity mappings than to Rust's `HashMap`.